 Second hand mattresses can be a bargain, but if you aren’t the risk-taking type, it’s always best to opt for a new one.
 These days, award-winning products like the Eva Mattress exist to ensure you get the cleanest and best night’s sleep possible.
-For only $900, you’ll be sleeping on cooling memory foam, latex-foam, high-density support, five zone pocket springs [and none of those nasty eight-legged critters] every single time your head hits the pillow.
-So, while a second-hand Xbox might be a bargain, a bed of dust mites and strangers’ dead skin cells isn’t.
+For only $900, you’ll be sleeping on cooling memory foam, latex-foam, high-density support, five zone pocket springs every single time your head hits the pillow.
+So, while a second-hand Xbox might be a bargain, a bed with a mystery history isn’t.